nicolasnalvarez-ia/knowlex/AI_FEATURES.md

 1. Import your X bookmarks via the extension
 2. Go to **Settings** page
+3. Toggle **"Auto-categorize new imports"** to enable automatic categorization
-3. Click **"Auto-Categorize Bookmarks"**
+4. (Optional) Click **"Auto-Categorize Bookmarks"** to process existing uncategorized items
-4. Wait a few seconds for AI magic ✨
+5. Wait a few seconds for AI magic ✨
-5. See your bookmarks organized into categories!
+6. See your bookmarks organized into categories!

 ### Filter & Search